Annular Tear

 Asymptomatic Annular Tear

-If the annular tear or fissure is identified incidentally, most commonly on MRI imaging, then no treatment is warranted.
+If the annular fissure is identified incidentally, most commonly on MRI imaging, then no treatment is warranted.
 Such annular fissures may resolve spontaneously over time and are frequently due to the stresses applied to the spine.
-It is posited that some asymptomatic annular tears may become symptomatic with time, but there is currently no definitive evidence that the treatment of asymptomatic annular tears provides any benefit or prevents any future issues.
+It is posited that some asymptomatic annular fissures may become symptomatic with time, but there is currently no definitive evidence that the treatment of asymptomatic annular fissures provides any benefit or prevents any future issues.

 Symptomatic Annular Tear without Disc Protrusion or Herniation